Record breaking performance for the regional markets in 2017

 Our annual Big 6 seminar was held on Thursday 22 February at the Ham Yard Hotel in London, covering the regional office and investment market with a review of the key transactions and market trends from 2017, and our predictions for the year ahead.

-The regional office market experienced strong levels of take-up in 2016 with 4.8 million sq ft transacted in the UK's 'Big 6' cities - Birmingham, Bristol, Edinburgh, Glasgow, Leeds and Manchester – 15% higher than the 10-year average.
+The regional office market has experienced strong levels of take-up in 2017 with 5.6 million sq ft transacted.
+A total of 933 deals in the UK's 'Big 6' cities - Birmingham, Bristol, Edinburgh, Glasgow, Leeds and Manchester – a 20% increase on 2016.

 Click here to download the report